joemoose/psiops/docs/stress.md

 When adding a stress point raises your total to **6**, your combat readiness is at risk.
 Make a **stress roll**.
 Roll **2D6 + WILLPOWER** and apply the result.

 Your stress points are capped at **6**.
 Any stress points beyond **6** are ignored.
-However, after resolving a *stress check*, you may still be at **6** points.
-No further check is required.
-The next stress point, as usual, triggers a new check.
+However, after resolving a *stress roll*, you may still be at **6** points.
+No further roll is required.
+The next stress point, as usual, triggers a new roll.

 <div class="roll-table" markdown="1">